A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Finding Occultations

 Furthermore, not all star-hours are equally useful.
 Stars with high $S/N$ can be used to detect shallower occultation, e.g., by smaller occulters or with a higher impact parameter.
 Thus, we accumulate star hours in bins of $S/N$, with a bin width of 0.5, spanning the range between 2 and 40, which are the typical values for the photometric $S/N$ we measured at 10--25\,Hz.

 An example histogram of star-hours for different $S/N$ values is shown in Figure~\ref{fig: example run star hours}.
 This shows the star-hours we gained from observing a dense field at RA$=19^{h}37^{m}25.6^{s}$, DEC$=+38^\circ56'50.6''$ (J2000), which is an off-ecliptic field which was used as control observations for the KBO search.
 We took a total of 1.27 hours of continuous data in this run which began on UTC 2020 June 9th, 20:17:37.
-In this case we extracted photometry for 2000 stars at 25\,Hz.
+In this case we extracted photometry for 2000 stars with Gaia magnitudes of $8 \lesssim B_p \lesssim 12.5$, at a frame rate of 25\,Hz.
 The star hours do not include the times rejected by any of the quality cuts.